NJarosz/se-2/README.md

+# MultiSend Transfer Token Custodian

+Fund this smart contract with your tokens, and send multiple tokens to multiple recipients in one transaction.

+⚠️ Front end still needs some work, I am just getting used to this new Scaffold-Eth 2 toolkit.
+Really, a lot about this build could be improved, so please fork and tinker!

 # Scaffold-Eth 2

 ⚠️ This project is currently under active development.
 Things might break.
 Feel free to check the open issues & create new ones.